ckan/ckan/doc/extensions/adding-custom-fields.rst

 ---------------------------------

-In order to customize the fields in a resource the schema for resources needs to be modified in a similar way to the packages.
-The resource schema is nested in the package dict as package['resources'].
-We modify this dict in a similar way to the package schema.
+In order to customize the fields in a resource the schema for resources needs to be modified in a similar way to the datasets.
+The resource schema is nested in the dataset dict as package['resources'].
+We modify this dict in a similar way to the dataset schema.
 Change ``_modify_package_schema`` to the following.

 .. literalinclude:: ../../ckanext/example_idatasetform/plugin.py